 How dare this privileged white patriarch patronise her with a disgusting display of oppressive HUMILITY.
 Just because HE is in a privileged position to not NEED a present from a GIRL.

-Her brother proposes a toast to all the sacrifice their dad has made to send them to good schools, provide holidays, cars and all the other shit a stand-up man does.
+Her brother proposes a toast to all the sacrifice their dad has made to send them to good schools, provide holidays, cars and all the other stuff a stand-up man does.

 Jessica again interjects, “also, a big cheers to mum, for all those times dad couldn’t take me to netball because he was overseas, or the meals he couldn’t prepare because being a big man at work was more important”.